 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to encourage homeowners to make the switch to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
-Incentives can include things like discounts, cash back or monthly utility bill credits.
-Some incentives are offered by the federal government, while others are handled by the state of California or by your utility company, county or municipality.
-Types of solar incentives might include:
+Solar incentives are designed to encourage people to switch their home over to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
+Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered federally, while others are handled by the state of California or by your utility company, county or municipality.
+Some broad categories of solar incentives include:

 - Tax Exemptions: Your solar system could qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions let you ignore the value that your solar panels add when you calculate how much property tax you need to pay on your house.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions allow you to ignore the value that solar panels add when calculating property taxes on your home.

 Federal Solar Incentives

-To best understand how the ITC might apply to you, get in touch with your local Hesperia solar panel installer and ask for more information.
+To best understand how the ITC could apply to you, speak to your local Hesperia solar panel installer and ask for more information.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032 might qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems easier than ever before, starting in 2023.
+Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 might qualify for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-Your local Hesperia solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Hesperia solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives